 Save your post as a template for future publications.
 Post templates are useful if you are regularly creating content with similar features and design elements.
 Like snippets, post templates save time when creating new posts.

 How do Post Templates work?

-How to apply a Post Template?
+How do I apply a Post Template?

 Why do Post Templates contain placeholders instead of original images?

 An image can not be saved for a snippet or a post template for technical reasons.
 Foremost, post templates are designed to save and reproduce a layout of your post.
 We believe that using the same images in different posts is rarely required.
 When saving a post template, images are substituted by placeholders to keep your post structure solid.

 Edit / delete your Post Templates in Style Manager